kollibroman/SpotifyCLI/README.md

   3. Library and its options
   4. Search and search options
   5. Playlists
-  6. Device from player (Using it is meaningless till player commands are done)
+  6. Player
+  7. Status
+  8. Config

 ## To do:
-  1. Player Commands
+  1. Write tests

 ## Contributions
 If you feel like helping me with this project, I will appreciate that.
 Fork, have fun and make pull requests!